友谊万岁! <3

 .With its 5.8 million mobile phone subscribers, the Republic has a penetration rate of 127 per cent.
 Hong Kong has a mobile penetration rate of 152 per cent.

-.Mr Leong said the IDA did an extensive study on "all" markets, and Hong Kong showed the highest annual churn rate — the
+.Mr Leong said the IDA did an extensive study on "all" markets, and Hong Kong showed the highest annual churn rate — the percentage of subscribers that port their number from one telco to another — of 15 per cent.

 .Hong Kong has five mobile network operators and in the past year, these averaged over 110,000 portings of mobile numbers each month.
 In total, over 1.38 million numbers were ported last year.

-the three telcos — SingTel, StarHub and M1 — to offer more competitive prices and plans, in an effort to retain or sway subscribers in an already saturated marketplace.
+.If such figures are any indication of what might happen here, then it is fair to expect the three telcos — SingTel, StarHub and M1 — to offer more competitive prices and plans, in an effort to retain or sway subscribers in an already saturated marketplace.
 SingTel has 41 per cent of the market, while StarHub and M1 trail with 31 and 27 per cent, respectively.

-consumers expecting a price war in the long run might be disappointed.
+.But consumers expecting a price war in the long run might be disappointed.
 Mr Quek Peck Leng, SingTel's executive vice-president (consumer), said: "Offering the best value through all our various offerings and providing the best possible service experience have always been our top priorities.
 Ultimately, it does not make sense for us to engage in a destructive price war and destroy value."

 .Mr Foong King Yew, a research director from Gartner, said: "It has happened in Australia, Hong Kong, Korea and Japan — there will be an increase in the churn rate for the first 12 to 18 months.
 This will stabilise eventually."